bambrow/docker-hadoop-workbench/README.md

 ## Run Spark Shell

 Make sure you have prepared the data and created the table in the previous step.
-Please note you do not need to copy the `hive-site.xml` file and pass in the `--master` if you use v2.

 ```
-# no need to copy if you use v2
-docker cp scripts/spark-hive-site.xml spark-master:/spark/conf/hive-site.xml

-docker exec -it spark-master spark/bin/spark-shell --master spark://spark-master:7077
+docker exec -it spark-master spark/bin/spark-shell

 scala> spark.sql("show databases").show
 +---------+